From Grey To Green: World Cities Uprooting The Urban Jungle - UrduPoint

 But it has to limit the soil depth to about 30 centimetres (12 inches) and "irrigate the soil a little more frequently, because it dries out very quickly", Schantz said.

-Doussard said that the logistics of rooftop farming, where water and soil must be hauled up and produce brought down, means: "These farms must be profitable because there are a lot of constraints." - From living in Milan's vertical forest... - By adorning two high-rise apartment buildings from top to bottom in more than 20,000 trees and plants, Italian architect Stefano Boeri said he'd wanted to make trees "an essential component of architecture" and create something that could "contribute to reducing pollution".
+Doussard said that the logistics of rooftop farming, where water and soil must be hauled up and produce brought down, means: "These farms must be profitable because there are a lot of constraints."
+By adorning two high-rise apartment buildings from top to bottom in more than 20,000 trees and plants, Italian architect Stefano Boeri said he'd wanted to make trees "an essential component of architecture" and create something that could "contribute to reducing pollution".

 The Bosco Verticale (Vertical Forest) in the heart of Milan sees cherry, Apple and olive trees spilling over balconies alongside beeches and larches, selected and positioned according to their resistance to wind and preference for sunlight or humidity.